polterguy/phosphorusfive/plugins/p5.io/README.md

 What the above code actually does, is first of all listing every Hyperlisp file with a specific folder.
 Then it loads all these files.
 As we previously said, *[load-file]* will automatically convert a Hyperlisp file to a p5.lambda structure after loading it.
 Then we invoke the *[eval]* event, passing in an expression leading to all children nodes of *[load-file]*, which now should be the root node of all files loaded this way.
-The end result is that all files in some specific folder is automatically evaluated and executed.
+The end result, is that all files in some specific folder is automatically evaluated and executed.

-PS!
-For the record, System42 contains a helper Active Event that does this for you, which you probably rather should use, instead of creating your own logic.
+System42 contains helper Active Events, both for evaluating single Hyperlisp files, in addition to recursively evaluating all Hyperlisp files within some specified folder.
+These are listed below.

+* sys42.execute-lisp-file - Evaluates one or more Hyperlisp files.
+Pass in either a constant, or an expression leading to one or more files.
+* sys42.execute-lisp-folder - Evaluates all Hyperlisp files within one or more specified folders.